 2. Controlling Who Receives Information

-There is a sensitive balance between sharing enough information to help an employee move forward on something and sharing confidential information that may not be necessary or applicable.
+There is a sensitive balance between sharing enough information to help an employee move forward and share confidential information that may not be necessary or applicable.

 3. Not Sharing Difficult Information